 Author has written 12 stories for Final Fantasy I-VI, Harry Potter, Beauty and the Beast, and Discworld.

 It’s been a while since I updated this profile.
-I look forward to full-time writing in a few years, and yes, that does mean a long promised sequel.
+I took early retirement at the end of 2015, but that was mainly because of my husband's health.
 I also have another story that simply needs a bit of revising, and a Marauders-era AU called “The Apprentice” which is now at 80k and I have no idea where I’m going with it, but it’s fun.

 I also have professional original universe work for sale on Amazon, please look for my author page as Jean Lamb since the link is gone.
-I have three books up there right now, and am working on book #4.
+I have four books up there right now, and am working on book #5.
 I also have a spreadsheet for the next 30 books I plan to write (fortunately, one of my natural lengths is the six book series).
 I am taking early retirement at the end of 2015, whee!
 More time to write!